 One of the most frequent questions I’m asked is about how to stay plant paradox compliant while traveling, so I decided to write down the things I learned from my experience so far, hoping it will help those of you who are concerned about traveling on the plant paradox.
 Beyond all the specific tips about food items, I’d like to say that the way we think about food matters.
 Travel, even when is for pleasure, usually involves some kind of stress, and we don’t want to add to it, as being stressed is as bad as eating unhealthy, hence it defeats the purpose.
 We should not do things out of fear, but rather take everything as a challenge and try to have fun finding solutions and living the new lifestyle in different contexts.
 Continue Reading…

 Every now and then I crave rice pudding and I usually have it as a main meal, not as a dessert.
 Rice pudding was one of my favorites foods growing up and when I met my Danish husband, one of the meals he made me was ‘risalamande’, a traditional Danish rice pudding with almonds usually made around Christmas and New Year’s Eve.
 Delicious!

 This is a necessary recipe to master when you have a Danish husband.
 They are called rum balls, truffles, or the Danish way ‘romkugler’ and are a loved dessert in Denmark, especially by kids.
 These are by far some of my tastiest sweet bites I made, that are Plant Paradox compliant, sugar free, grain free, lectin free.

 This plant paradox burger is really good, the best to me, at least until I find a better way to make it.
-This burger patties can be vegan or not, bot even if not it still follows the Plant Paradox guidelines of reducing the animal protein, because 90% of this patties are made of lectin free, plant based ingredients.
+This burger patties can be vegan or not, but even if not it still follows the Plant Paradox guidelines of reducing animal protein, because 90% of this patties are made of lectin-free, plant based ingredients.
 It’s also super low carb because the bun is a Portobello mushroom.